Introduction to EPS Foam

 Key Steps in the EPS Foam Recycling Process

-- EPS Foam Machine: Using an EPS Compactor to Densify the material into EPS Blocks is a great way to make the EPS Foam Density high enough to transport long distance to end user facilities.
+Using an EPS Densifying machine to Densify the material into EPS Blocks is a great way to make the EPS Foam Density high enough to transport long distances to end-user facilities.
+High weight means lower freight cost and higher rebate pricing.

-- Melting and molding: Melting and molding are the final steps in the EPS foam recycling process, and they turn the recycled EPS foam into new products.
+Melting and molding (densification) are the final steps in the EPS foam recycling process, and they turn recycled EPS foam into new products.
 The melted EPS foam is injection molded into a variety of shapes and sizes.
 Recycled EPS can be used to create new packaging materials, picture frames, crown molding, and insulation materials.

 Styrofoam is a versatile and lightweight material, but it can also be a significant source of waste.
 By recycling EPS, we can reduce its environmental impact and conserve valuable resources.
 By participating in local recycling programs and supporting recycling initiatives, we can help to increase the recycling of EPS foam and contribute to a more sustainable future.